Holistic Weight Loss: A Gentle Mind-Body Approach

 When Weight Is Protective

-Sometimes weight is not simply a habit issue.
-Sometimes it is protection.
+Sometimes weight is not simply a behavioural pattern.

 Before weight can release, safety must return.

-This compassionate understanding is explored in
+This perspective is explored more fully in

 Weight Gain as Protection: A Compassionate Perspective